Have you been feeling the itch to get a dog?

 Insider Tip: The sooner you start teaching your pooch some rules and the routines, the better the outcome for the both of you.

-Also, you can name your puppy or consider renaming your adult dog (check our How to name your puppy or rename your adult dog blog post).
+Also, you can name your puppy or consider renaming your adult dog.
+Check out our How to Name or Rename Your Dog blog post (although it talks about Boston Terrier’s, you’ll find it useful).

 Likewise, the sooner you start using your dog’s intended name, the better your pooch associates her or his name with something positive like petting and treats!